RUB-NDS/oidc-docker-libs/README.md

 Landing page (https://lab) can be reached after connection to the proxy.

-[PrOfESSOS](https://github.com/RUB-NDS/PrOfESSOS) as our open source implementation for fully automated Evaluation-as-a-Service for SSO can is located at https://professos/
+[PrOfESSOS](https://github.com/RUB-NDS/PrOfESSOS) as our open source implementation for fully automated Evaluation-as-a-Service for SSO is located at https://professos/

 [OpenID Provider in OPNet](docs/OP.md)